- Microsoft is sunsetting Azure Classic "(not Azure Virtual Desktop (AVD)); - Microsoft Article

 - This guide is NOT for these accounts - Nerdio for Azure AVD with Hybrid AD Directory or Nerdio for Azure RDS.

 - Completion of this guide will leave you with result in the account being fully manageable by NMM but still visible and billable from NFA.
 Guidance to end NFA billing can be found here.

 ***This Process has moved out if Beta.
 Please Review All Documentation Prior to Starting the Migration Process***

 NMM consists of an application that sits in your MSP tenant and connects from there to your customer's tenants.
 The first step is to install NMM into your Azure tenant.
 To do this, follow this written guide or this series of videos.
 Also review our guide regarding Azure Resource Provider Registration, prior to installing NMM.

 NFA to NMM Migration Guidance is spread across multiple Help Center articles.
 We recommend reading in the order below.

-- (DOMAIN TRUST ONLY!)
-Considerations for Hybrid AD "Domain Trust" Environments (HAD)
+- If your identity is Hybrid Active Directory (Domain Trust) Considerations for Hybrid AD "Domain Trust" Environments (HAD)

-- Unsure if you have Hybrid AD(HAD) - You can confirm via the NAP
+- Still unsure if you have Hybrid AD(HAD) - You can confirm via the NAP

 - (Optional) Importing Personal Desktops